marcelopalacioabreu/b00m-h3adsh0t/README.md

 * Select which FPS game you will use
 * **Engine-Aim with colored models:**
   * Hook into the FPS game engine to use actual game data to auto-aim without altering gaming files
+  * Code won't work by itself because we need a handle to the game
   * Modifies memory of RAM half-life runs on
   * Gathers information from current game and pixel location